Assignment Help

 What Dissertation Writers Should Set Up From Day One

 1. Primary writing location: Google Docs or Word in OneDrive.
 Never write a dissertation in a locally-saved file with no cloud sync.
-Period.
-The risk is unacceptable.
-Choose one cloud platform and commit to it as your primary document location from the start.

-Using GitHub for Technical and Code-Heavy Dissertations
+Using GitHub for Technical Dissertations

-Supervisor Communication as an Accidental Backup Strategy
+Supervisor Communication as an Accidental Backup

 Auto-Save When Writing on Mobile or Tablet Devices

-Google Docs on Mobile: Already Protected
+Google Docs on Mobile

-iPad Writing Apps: GoodNotes, Notability, and Apple Notes
+iPad Writing Apps: GoodNotes, Notability, Apple Notes

 Frequently Asked Questions About Auto-Save and Protecting Your Work

-What is auto-save and how does it work?
+What is auto-save and how does it work?+

 Auto-save is a feature that automatically saves your document at set intervals without requiring manual input.
 In Microsoft Word, it saves every 10 minutes by default (adjustable to every 1 minute).
 In Google Docs, it saves every keystroke in real time to Google Drive.
 OneDrive and Dropbox sync auto-saved files to the cloud continuously.
 Auto-save creates recovery points so that if your computer crashes, power fails, or the app freezes, your work is not permanently lost — only the changes made since the last auto-save are at risk.

-How do I turn on auto-save in Microsoft Word?
+How do I turn on auto-save in Microsoft Word?+

-To enable auto-save in Microsoft Word: Go to File > Options > Save.
+Go to File > Options > Save.
 Check “Save AutoRecover information every X minutes” and set it to 1–5 minutes.
 Also enable “Keep the last AutoRecovered version if I close without saving.”
 For Microsoft 365 users, toggle the Auto Save switch in the top-left corner of the toolbar — this only works when the file is stored in OneDrive or SharePoint.
-Files saved locally do not get real-time cloud auto-save; they only benefit from the interval-based AutoRecover feature.

-Does Google Docs auto-save automatically?
+Does Google Docs auto-save automatically?+

-What is the best free cloud backup for college students?
+What is the best free cloud backup for college students?+

-The best free cloud backup options for students are: Google Drive (15GB free, real-time sync with Google Docs), Microsoft OneDrive (5GB free, expands to 1TB with Microsoft 365 Education), Dropbox (2GB free), and iCloud Drive (5GB free for Mac/iOS users).
+The best free cloud backup options: Google Drive (15GB free, real-time sync with Google Docs), Microsoft OneDrive (5GB free, expands to 1TB with Microsoft 365 Education), Dropbox (2GB free), and iCloud Drive (5GB free for Mac/iOS users).
 Most US and UK universities provide Microsoft 365 Education licenses with 1TB OneDrive storage for free — check your university IT portal.
-For assignment backups, Google Drive or OneDrive is the best choice because they integrate directly with the apps you already use.

-How do I recover an unsaved Word document after a crash?
+How do I recover an unsaved Word document after a crash?+

-To recover an unsaved Word document: Open Word and go to File > Info > Manage Document > Recover Unsaved Documents.
-This opens the AutoRecover folder where temporary versions are stored.
-Alternatively, go to File > Open > Recent > Recover Unsaved Documents.
-On Windows, AutoRecover files are stored in C:\Users\[username]\AppData\Roaming\Microsoft\Word\.
+Open Word and go to File > Info > Manage Document > Recover Unsaved Documents.
+This opens the AutoRecover folder.
+On Windows, files are at C:\Users\[username]\AppData\Roaming\Microsoft\Word\.
 On Mac: ~/Library/Containers/com.microsoft.Word/Data/Library/Preferences/AutoRecovery/.
 Open the .asd file in Word and immediately Save As to a permanent location.

-What is the 3-2-1 backup rule and should students use it?
+What is the 3-2-1 backup rule and should students use it?+

-The 3-2-1 backup rule is a data protection standard: keep 3 copies of your data, on 2 different types of storage media, with 1 copy stored offsite.
-For students: 3 copies means your working file + a cloud backup + an external drive copy.
-2 types means your laptop SSD plus a cloud service.
-1 offsite copy means the cloud counts — Google Drive or OneDrive is your offsite backup.
+The 3-2-1 backup rule: keep 3 copies of your data, on 2 different types of storage media, with 1 copy stored offsite.
+For students: 3 copies = working file + cloud backup + external drive copy.
+2 types = laptop SSD plus a cloud service.
+1 offsite = Google Drive or OneDrive.
 For a university dissertation or thesis, the 3-2-1 rule is strongly recommended.
-For regular assignments, having your working file plus one real-time cloud backup is sufficient.
+For regular assignments, a working file plus one real-time cloud backup is sufficient.

-Can I recover files after a computer crash?
+Can I recover files after a computer crash?+

-How do auto-save and version history differ?
+How do auto-save and version history differ?+